shuveb/loti/tutorial/sq_poll.rst

 How it works
 ------------
 This example program is much like the :ref:`fixed_buffers` example we saw before.
 Whereas we used specialized functions like :c:func:`io_uring_prep_read_fixed` and :c:func:`io_uring_prep_write_fixed` to deal with fixed buffers, we use regular functions like :c:func:`io_uring_prep_read`, :c:func:`io_uring_prep_readv`, :c:func:`io_uring_prep_write` or :c:func:`io_uring_prep_writev`.
-In the SQE that is used the describe the submission however, you set the ``IOSQE_FIXED_FILE`` flag.
+In the SQE that is used the describe the submission however, you set the ``IOSQE_FIXED_FILE`` flag while using the index of the file descriptors in the file descriptor array rather than the file descriptor itself in calls like :c:func:`io_uring_prep_readv` and :c:func:`io_uring_prep_writev`.

 When the program starts, before we setup the ``io_uring`` instance, we print the running status of the kernel thread that does the submission queue polling.
 The name of this thread is ``io_uring-sq``.
 The function ``print_sq_poll_kernel_thread_status()`` prints this status.
-Of course, if there is any other process using submission queue polling, you will see that this kernel thread is indeed. running.
+Of course, if there is any other process using submission queue polling, you will see that this kernel thread is indeed running.
 The parent for all kernel threads is the ``kthreadd`` kernel thread which is started right after ``init``, which famously has a process ID of 1.
-As a result, ``kthreadd`` has a PID of 2 and we can exploit this fact to filter only kernel threads.
+As a result, ``kthreadd`` has a PID of 2 and we can exploit this fact to filter only kernel threads as a simple optimization.

 To initialize ``io_uring``, we use the :c:func:`io_uring_queue_init_params` rather than the usual :c:func:`io_uring_queue_init` since this takes a pointer to a :c:struct:`io_uring_params` structure as an argument.
 It is in that argument that we specify ``IORING_SETUP_SQPOLL`` as part of the ``flags`` field and set ``sq_thread_idle`` to 2000, which is the idle time for the submission queue poller kernel thread.
-If there are no submissions for these many milliseconds, the thread will exit and an :c:func:`io_uring_enter` system call will need to be made to get it going again.
+If there are no submissions for these many milliseconds, the thread will exit and an :c:func:`io_uring_enter` system call will need to be made internally by ``liburing`` to get the kernel thread going again.

 Since submission queue polling only works in combination with fixed files, we first register the lone file descriptor we want to deal with.
 If you are dealing with more files, this is where you open and register them with the :c:func:`io_uring_register_files` function.
 For each submission, you need to set the ``IOSQE_FIXED_FILE`` flag with the :c:func:`io_sqe_set_flags` helper function and provide the index of the open file from the array of registered files rather than the actual file descriptor itself to functions like :c:func:`io_uring_prep_read` or :c:func:`io_uring_prep_write`.

 In this example, we have 4 buffers.
 The first 2 are used by 2 write operations to write a line each into a file.
 Later, we use the 3rd and 4th buffers with 2 more read operations to read the 2 written lines and print them.
-After the write operations, we pring the status of the ``io_uring-sq`` kernel thread, which we should now find running.
+After the write operations, we print the status of the ``io_uring-sq`` kernel thread, which we should now find running.

 ::